eswdd/aardvark/user-guide.md

 The heatmap renderer requires exactly 1 time series to be able to render.

 The style of calendar grid is selectable between:
 * Automatic - Selects week columns and day cells for periods over one year, day columns and hour cells otherwise
 * Week columns, day cells - shows a row per year with months highlighted
 * Day columns, hour cells - shows a grid per month

+Filtering allows you to exclude values outside the selected range from the range of values included in the colour scheme, allowing you to see finer differences.
+Cells excluded by the filter are rendered in an off colour to distinguish from cells with no value.

-The heatmap renderer also allows you to exclude negative values from the plot.
+The heatmap renderer also allows you to exclude negative values from the plot and to choose your colour scheme.

 ## Graph Display

 This area displays the rendered graphs.
 For most renderers it is possible to interact with the charts.

 ### Gnuplot renderer

+The gnuplot renderer doesn't provide any opportunities for interaction with a chart.

 ### Horizon renderer